-A linear hierarchical repeated measures mixed model was fitted to the data set in order to compare SCS of quarters single-pathogen intramammary infections to culture negative quarters.
+A linear hierarchical repeated measures mixed model was fitted to the data set in order to compare SCS of quarters with Staph. species intramammary infections (in pure culture) to culture negative quarters.
 The “lme” function of the “nlme” package was used to build this model, in which the SCS for each quarter observation was the outcome variable, and Staph. species causing IMI (with culture negative quarters as the reference value) was the fixed predictor variable.
 The number of days in milk at time of sampling was included in the model to adjust the estimates of the Staph. species and quarter SCS association for confounding by this variable.
 The hierarchical structure of the data was addressed by fitting random intercepts for quarter, cow, and herd (observations nested within quarter, quarters nested within cow, and cow within herd).
 Samples collected at different time points for a given quarter were considered repeated measurements, and a spatial exponential correlation structure was used to account for both the correlation between milk samples collected on the same quarter, and for the variation of this correlation with the varying amount of time between sample collections.
 The model was:

 SCSijkl = β0 + β1 Staph. speciesijkl + β2DIMijkl + β3DIMijkl2 + β4DIMijkl3 + vl + ukl + wjkl + eijkl,

-where SCSijkl is the predicted somatic cell score for the ith sample of the jth quarter of the kth cow from the lth herd; β0 is the intercept; β1, β2, β3, and β4 are the regression coefficients for Staph. species, DIM as a cubic term (to correct for the nonlinear relationship between DIM and SCS); and vl, ukl, wjkl, and eijkl are the herd random effect, cow random effect, quarter repeated effect, and sample error term, respectively (approximate normal distribution assumed).
+where SCSijkl is the predicted SCS for the ith sample of the jth quarter of the kth cow from the lth herd; β0 is the intercept; β1, β2, β3, and β4 are the regression coefficients for Staph. species, and DIM as a cubic term (to correct for the nonlinear relationship between DIM and SCS); and vl, ukl, wjkl, and eijkl are the herd random effect, cow random effect, quarter repeated effect, and sample error term, respectively (approximate normal distribution assumed).
 Biologically plausible interactions were investigated between IMI status, SCS, and parity variables.
 Statistical significance was determined using an F-test for interaction terms and a t-test for fixed effects, with significance declared at P ≤ 0.05.
 Final model fit was assessed by checking the homoscedasticity and normality of residuals (graphing of residuals vs. predicted values and Q-Q plots, respectively).

 Results

 The initial data set included 3,331 quarter-level observations, with 22 different species of staphylococci and mammaliicocci identified.
-Staphylococcus and mammaliicoccus species causing IMI with < 5 quarter observations excluded from the data set included: M. fleurettii, M. sciuri, M. vitulinus, S. auricularis, S. capitis, S. cohnii, S. epidermidis, S. gallinarum, S. hominis, S. pseudintermedius, S. saprophyticus, and S. succinus.
+Staphylococcus and Mammaliicoccus species causing IMI excluded from further analyses due to having < 5 quarter observations included: M. fleurettii, M. sciuri, M. vitulinus, S. auricularis, S. capitis, S. cohnii, S. epidermidis, S. gallinarum, S. hominis, S. pseudintermedius, S. saprophyticus, and S. succinus.
 The final data set consisted of 2,260 observations: 648 quarters with an intramammary infection due to 10 different Staph. sp. (each with at least 5 associated observations), and 1,972 culture negative quarters.
 Observations included in the final data set came from 1,272 quarters of 360 cows across all 10 herds included in the field study.
 The mean (median; range) number of cows included per herd was 36 (36; 34-39), whereas the number of quarters sampled per cow was 3.5 (2; 1-4).
 The mean number of observations per quarter included was 2.1 (2; 1-4).
 Twenty-seven percent of observations were the sole observation contributed to the data set by a given quarter, 41% came from quarters contributing 2 time points, and 31% and 1% came from quarters contributing 3 and 4 observations, respectively.
 The average time elapsed between sequential observations of a quarter was 37.1 days (median: 34.5; SD: 11.6), with an overall range of 27-96 days.